Why Does Progesterone Make You Dizzy? | Hormone Effects Explained

 Key Takeaways: Why Does Progesterone Make You Dizzy?

-Hormonal fluctuations influence brain signals, leading to lightheadedness.
+Hormonal fluctuations influence blood pressure and nervous system sensitivity, leading to lightheadedness.

 Frequently Asked Questions